English Version V2 – April 2006 Download as PDF for printing

 been played.

-1 extra point per city, so a farm with a pig scores 4 points per city instead
+score 1 extra point per city, so a farm with a pig scores 4 points per city

 The